JamesBremner/TERN/README.md

 `tern_in_vase` runs simulation models specified by `vase'

-'vase` is a graphical user interface.
+`vase` is a graphical user interface.
 Model layout is specified by pointing and clicking.
 Results are displayed in graphs.
 Runs are stored in and can be recovered from a database.